blaizard/bzd/docs/bzd_description_language.md

 ## Use Cases

-Provide an interface to communicate within the same application between components.
+The following use cases are coverd by this description language:
-Ability to communication between applications and programming languages.
+- Provide an inter-core/inter-language communication mean between components.

-Also, interfaces should be described once but the possibility to generate code in the different language reduces the possibility of errors and reduces the amount of boiler plate code.
+- Reduce boiler plate for interfaces.

-Enforce contracts for input and outputs of the components.
+- Enfore input/output constraints (contracts).

 For example:
 - Describe API for REST-based communication between client and server.